Joe Hudson (pitcher)

+Biography

 In a two-season career, Hudson posted a 6–7 record with a 4.82 ERA and two saves in 102 relief appearances, including 62 strikeouts, 53 walks, and 127.0 innings of work.
 He also pitched a shutout inning in the 1995 AL Division Series.

+Hudson's first save came against the Twins on July 21, 1995.
+Hudson pitched 3 2/3 innings, preserving the 13-5 Red Sox victory for starter Zane Smith.

 Following his majors career, Hudson pitched from 1998 to 2000 for the Boston, Milwaukee and Texas Triple-A affiliate teams.

 Hudson's career was untimely ended by an injury to his pitching arm.
-He now lives happily in New Jersey with his wife, Kelly, and his four children.
+He now lives in New Jersey with his wife, Kelly, and his four children.